-- To preview the changes that would be made without applying them, use the -p (--pretend) flag. - To specify a temporary source to fetch metadata from, use the -s (--source) flag.
+- To preview the changes that would be made without applying them, use the -p (--pretend) flag. - To specify temporary sources to fetch metadata from, use the -s (--source) flag with a comma-separated list of a sources.

 Missing Plugin

 This plugin adds a new command, missing or miss, which finds and lists, for every album in your collection, which or how many tracks are missing.
 Listing missing files requires one network call to MusicBrainz.
 Merely counting missing files avoids any network calls.